iionly/celebrations/celebrations/README.txt

 Changelog:

+Changes for release 1.9.3.1 (by iionly)
+- Fix of deprecated usage of getFriends() function on Elgg 1.9.

 Changes for release 1.9.3 (by iionly)
 - Includes fixes of Celebrations version 1.9.3 with the necessary adaptions for Elgg 1.9,